 Forms, Reports, and Letters

-Compliance Results from Previous School Year (to determine if exclusion is required for this school year)
+Compliance Results from Previous School Year (to determine if exclusion is required for current school year)

 Educational Materials for Parents

 Letter to Child Care Center Directors that outlines immunization requirements and steps to prepare for the 2018 Child Care Assessment.
-Also new, is a Q&A document to help parents understand immunization requirements for Child Care Centers by age.